2025-IE-MLOps-course/mlops_project-automation/README.md

 ## 📜 License

 This project is for academic and educational purposes.
-See `LICENSE` for details.
+See the [MIT License](LICENSE) for details.

 ---